 When managing a remote team, it is more important than ever to ensure your team members feel valued.

-Remote workers may feel isolated, overwhelmed, or anxious in the face of current uncertainties, while also juggling work and family responsibilities.
-They may also be dealing with changing business priorities, evolving team dynamics, and unpredictable work schedules.
+Remote workers have had to deal with new levels of isolation and anxiety over the last few months, while also juggling changes to work and family responsibilities.
 While your team may not be able to see you or their co-workers face-to-face at the moment, it is possible to make them feel seen and valued for the unique talents and contributions they bring to your team.